 Julian said, “I am looking forward to being part of a Trust that is so well known for delivering safe and effective care and I am keen to get out and meet as many staff as possible.
 I am looking forward to being part of the new Electronic Patient Record project which will make systems more efficient and release more time for patient care.”

 Glen Palethorpe – Director of Governance and Board Secretary

-Glen is a qualified accountant and is also a member of Chartered Institute of Internal Auditors.
 Glen’s experience in governance, risk management, internal control and assurance was gained during his time working at KPMG, Baker Tilly, Bentley Jennison and RSM Tenon.
 During his career, Glen has offered insights to a number of Boards on their effectiveness and the effectiveness of their reporting committees and groups.

 Glen’s role at the Trust is that of Trust Board Secretary and Director of Governance, which sees him supporting the Chair, Chief Executive, Board of Directors and the Council of Governors in all aspects of governance and regulatory compliance.
-Glen is also responsible for the corporate governance team which supports divisional and Board risk management, incidents, complaints and claims processes, along with oversight of the Trust’s clinical audit team.
+Glen is also responsible for the corporate governance team which supports divisional and Board risk management, incidents and claims processes, along with oversight of the Trust’s clinical audit team.

 Mark Stanton – Chief Information Officer

 Mark joined the Trust in 2014 after spending seven years as an executive director at a private healthcare organisation supplying diagnostic services to the NHS.
-Mark has held a number of senior IT positions in large organisations including Siemens, BUPA and General Motors.
+Mark has held a number of senior IT positions internationally in large organisations including Siemens, BUPA and General Motors.
 During his career, Mark has been involved in large scale transformational change both within IT infrastructure and patient systems.